gpaciga/multidash/README.md

 # Multidash

 App intended for cycling through multiple dashboards on a single monitor.
 Prototype project as a little side project, no promises this is either unique or useful.
+In fact, the Chrome/Chromium extension [Tab Roulette](https://chrome.google.com/webstore/detail/tab-roulette/dlgdimppibbgkjbhnfbkgbfgiclmjlch?hl=en) does pretty much everything this app does, but with less setup (just replace `config.js` with a folder of bookmarks).

 Very work in progress.